markrai/seen/README.md

 Detect and mange individuals in your photo library.
 This feature uses InsightFace models (SCRFD for detection, ArcFace for recognition) via ONNX Runtime.

-## Questions for myself

-- Does the GPU setup require extra setup?
-- Make sure that facial recognition loads by default.
-Also provide information to load it without this feature.
-- Are the memory requirements accurate?

 ### Requirements

 - **Models**: The feature automatically downloads InsightFace models (~100MB total) on first run